Gravitational Self-force in a Radiation Gauge: Brief discussion

 This regular behavior of the singular part of the self force may seem remarkable, given the line singularity in a radiation gauge that arises when one includes the perturbed mass in a radiation-gauge metric obtained from a Hertz potential.
 It is less surprising, however, if one considers a particle at rest in flat space.
 When principal null directions are chosen to have an origin not on the particle trajectory, $\psi_0$ is nonzero, and the $\ell\ge 2$ part of the metric can be reconstructed in closed form in a radiation gauge using the CCK procedure.
-The self-force of course vanishes, with the contribution from the singular field coinciding with that from the retarded field; but the contribution from each is nonzero and gauge invariant under time-independent guage transformations.
+The self-force of course vanishes, with the contribution from the singular field coinciding with that from the retarded field; but the contribution from each is nonzero and gauge invariant under time-independent gauge transformations.
 This implies that the singular part of the expression for the self-force in a radiation gauge has its Lorenz form $-{\frak m}\nabla^\alpha \rho^{-1}$.
-For a circular orbit, the result is implied by the fact that the gauge transformation of the self force can be written in a form, Eq.~(\ref{eq:fgauge}), that involves no derivatives of the gauge vector $\xi^\alpha$, together with the fact that $\xi^\alpha$ is $O(\rho^0)$.
-For generic orbits, the gauge transformation involves $({\bf u}\cdot \nabla)^2\xi^\alpha$, and it remains to be seen whether the singular part of the self force can again be identified with $-{\frak m}\nabla^\alpha \rho^{-1}$.
+For a circular orbit, the result is implied by the fact that the gauge transformation of the self force can be written in a form, Eq.~(\ref{eq:fgauge}), that involves no derivatives of the gauge vector $\xi^\alpha$, together with the fact that, although $\xi^\alpha$ is logarithmically divergent, its contribution to a mode sum is finite \cite{pmb13}.